|Nutritional Guidelines (per serving)|

 - 1 teaspoon vanilla

 - 4 eggs

 - 1 to 2 tablespoons lime juice (if needed)

 Preheat oven to 325 F. Spray a 13x9" pan with baking spray containing flour; set aside.

 Drain the pineapple thoroughly, using a small strainer, and pressing on pineapple to extract as much juice as possible.
 Reserve juice (there should be about 1/2 cup) and pineapple.

 In a large bowl, combine the flour, sugar, baking powder, salt, reserved pineapple juice, lime juice, buttermilk, vegetable oil, vanilla, eggs, and ground almonds; beat for 2 minutes on medium speed.

 Pour the batter into the prepared pan.
-Bake for 30-40 minutes or until toothpick inserted in center comes out clean.
+Bake for 30 to 40 minutes or until a toothpick inserted in center comes out clean.
 Cool the cake completely on a wire rack.

 For the frosting, in a medium bowl, combine the cream cheese and butter; beat until fluffy.
 Add 2 cups powdered sugar and reserved pineapple and beat well.
 Add remaining powdered sugar and lime juice as needed for desired spreading consistency.

 Frost the cooled cake with the cream cheese frosting.